mj3b/rgds-ai-governance/README.md

-# RGDS AI Governance
+# RGDS AI Governance (Covenants)
-**Human-Governed AI Boundaries for Regulated Decision Support**
+**Human-Governed AI Boundaries for Regulated Gate Decision Support (RGDS)**

-This repository defines **explicit governance boundaries** for the use of AI in regulated, phase-gated decision environments.
+This repository defines **explicit governance covenants** for the use of AI in regulated, phase-gated decision environments.

 It is published as part of an **independent case study** on decision defensibility and human accountability in complex, regulated delivery contexts (e.g., biopharma, life sciences, and other compliance-driven industries).

+This repository is intentionally **principles-first** and **non-operational**.

 ---

-## What this repository is
+## What This Repository Is (and Is Not)

-This repository provides:
+### This is:

-- Clear, written constraints on how AI may assist human decision-makers
+- a governance reference defining explicit boundaries for AI assistance
+- a human-governed framework for constrained AI use in regulated decisions
+- compatible with audit, quality review, and phase-gate approval expectations
+- designed to operate alongside decision systems such as RGDS

+### This is not:
-- Explicit prohibitions against autonomous or agentic AI behavior
+- an autonomous or agentic AI system
-- Human-in-the-loop ownership and approval requirements
-- Governance principles designed to stand up to audit, review, and executive scrutiny

-These materials are intended to be **readable by non-technical stakeholders**, including program leaders, quality and governance teams, and executive reviewers.
+- an AI implementation or tooling repository
+- a delivery playbook or enforcement mechanism
+- regulatory or legal advice

+No AI described here is permitted to silently decide, approve, defer, or accept risk.

 ---

-## What this repository is not

-This repository does **not** provide:

-- AI models, algorithms, or training code
-- Autonomous or agentic systems
-- Enforcement tooling or implementation details
-- Client-specific delivery playbooks
-- Regulatory or legal advice

-All AI described here is **decision-support only**.

----

-## Why this exists
+## Why This Exists

-Across regulated industries, AI adoption often fails not because of model performance, but because of **unclear accountability**.
+In regulated environments, failures rarely stem from lack of intelligence.

+They stem from:
+- unclear ownership
+- implicit assumptions
+- undocumented risk acceptance
+- decisions that cannot be reconstructed later

-Public industry discussions—including openly available webinars, articles, and conference materials hosted by firms such as **Syner-G**—have repeatedly surfaced common challenges:
+Public industry discussions—including openly available webinars, articles, and conference materials hosted by firms such as **Syner-G**—have consistently surfaced these challenges in the context of AI adoption:

-- Decision paralysis at phase gates
+- decision paralysis at phase gates
-- Fragmented evidence across functions
+- fragmented evidence across functions
-- Late discovery of misalignment
+- late discovery of misalignment
-- Risk-averse stakeholders unsure how AI fits into regulated workflows
+- risk-averse stakeholders unsure how AI fits into regulated workflows

-This repository responds to those *publicly discussed challenges* by formalizing a governance posture that makes AI:
+This repository responds to those *publicly discussed challenges* by formalizing a governance posture in which AI is:

 - optional
 - constrained
 - auditable
 - subordinate to human judgment

 ---

-## Governance stance (core principles)
+## Governance Stance (Core Principles)

 ### 1. AI is never a decision-maker

 AI systems may support analysis, but **cannot**:

 - initiate decisions
-- approve or reject outcomes
+- approve, reject, or defer outcomes
 - override human judgment
 - act autonomously or agentically

 All decisions remain **human-owned**.